lfoppiano/supercon2/docs/guidelines/guidelines.md

         For example: La_1.75_Sr_0.25_CuO_4_
     - rules for curating:

+        What we want is chemical formula, that ONLY consists of atomic species and numbers.
+Therefore;

-        When the value for $x$ in the formula can be found in the same document, try to fill it.
+        - When the value for $x$ in the formula can be found in the same document, try to fill it.

+        - When any additional information regarding the materials remains attached (e.g. tetragonal, annealed, grown on substrate), split and put them in appropriate sections.
     - possible error-examples:

         - composition resolution: